dakotacolorado/dakotacolorado/README.md

   Investigated language features and unit testing patterns by developing a Chinese Checkers game engine in [Julia](https://github.com/dakotacolorado/ChineseCheckersGameJulia), [Scala](https://github.com/dakotacolorado/ChineseCheckersGameScala), and [Python](https://github.com/dakotacolorado/ChineseCheckersGameEngine).
 ### 🎲 Additional Projects

-Feel free to explore my repositories to uncover projects embodying my fusion of mathematical and engineering prowess.
+Delve into my repositories to explore a range of projects that showcase my blend of mathematical and engineering skills.

 ## 🏢 Professional Journey